97.3%

 Steven’s mouth was dry.
 “That’s not possible.”

 “This morning,” Armond said.
 “You thought you spotted me by chance.
-Saw an opportunity and took it.
 Is that how you remember it?”

 “You’re lying,” Steven said.